gagneurlab/drop/docs/source/prepare.rst

 Filling the Config File
 -----------------------

 The config file is in *YAML* format.
 It is composed of general and module-specific parameters.
+Variables are declared by writing the variable name followed by a colon, a space, and the value, for example:

+``# full comment line``

+``variable_1: /path/file.txt  # inline comment``

 First, we describe the types of variables in *YAML* and then we provide a description and examples of each variable.

 Types of variables in *YAML*
 ++++++++++++++++++++++++++++